divad4686/divad4686.github.io/_posts/2017-12-17-aggregates-with-marten.md

 {% endhighlight %}
 We can put this function inside a static method, and use the Linq aggregate function to construct our own:
 {% highlight c# %}
-private static QuestPartyF Aggregator(QuestParty state, object @event) {
+private static QuestParty Aggregator(QuestParty state, object @event) {
     switch (@event)
     {